Can You Do A Low Carb Diet While Pregnant?

 Doctors will tell you that the best time to begin a healthy pregnancy, is before you conceive.
 It’s vital that a woman’s body be ready to go through the many changes it will encounter while the baby grows in her womb.
 Lisa understood this and by eating low carb months before prepared her body adequately.

-Lisa Pantoja, the winner of our Fit By The Holiday Challenge is now 12 weeks pregnant!
+Lisa Pantoja, the winner of our Fit By The Holidays is now 12 weeks pregnant!
 The Pantoja’s already have two adorable children, Leyla who is six and Anthony five.
 The news of her pregnancy brought so much joy, including those of us in the Fittoserve Community.